ecaron/smart-nightlight-manager/README.md

 * `npm install`
 * `npm start`

 You can now access http://localhost:3000/ and view the complete interface.
-(On my home network, I put this behind nginx and set the in-house DNS to know it as "nightlight".
+(On my home network, I put this on a Rapsberry Pi and set the in-house DNS to know it as "nightlight".
 So now babysitters and family just go to http://nightlight/ to use it.)

 ### Environment Configurables
 There are some variables that much be defined in the environment before starting the application.